Kilim Rugs

 Plain-weave kilims

-Also known as double-sided and flat, plain-weave kilims involve the technique called “picking” in their weaving process.
+Also known as double-sided and flat, plain-weave kilims involve "picking" in their weaving process.
 These kilims are thinner than the other types, have identical designs on both sides and can be used with either side up.
 Consisting only of warp and weft strands, some of the kilims that fall under this category are the Senah and Bijar, from Kurdistan Province, Iran; Qashqai; Semnan; Zanjan; and Ardabil.

-Charkhi weave kilims
+Charkhi Weave kilims

 Kilims of this type are made using a loom with four components known individually as Kaju.
 A set of bows moves each Kaju in the Charkhi loom.
 In the Charkhi weaving process, the weft passes through all the warp strands, resulting in a uniform weave.
 A Charkhi-weave kilim has nonmatching sides because its surplus weft threads are drawn over the back, strengthening and thickening the kilim.

-Jajim-weave kilims
+Jajim-Weave kilims

 The loom used to make Jajim-weave kilims also has four Kajus and multiple bows.
 The main difference between these kilims and the other types is that the Jajim warp is also colored.
 Only the weft makes the design appear in the other weaves, whereas, in the Jajim weave, the weft and the warp do that together.
 Moreover, Jajim and plain kilims are similar because they have identical sides.

-Needle/Sumak kilims
+Needle/Soumak kilims

 Persian kilims are very diverse, with every region in Iran producing kilims of distinct designs and characteristics.
 The regional Persian kilims are the Qashqai, Harsin, Shahsavan, Baloch, Fars, Lori, Zarand, Kurdistan, Khamseh, and Mazandaran.

 A portion of Iranian kilims is exported to Asian and European countries, Canada, and the US.
-Cyruscrafts brings further international exposure to Iran’s rich art and culture by introducing and selling various Persian handicrafts, including beautiful and outstanding kilims made by Iranian artists.
+Cyruscrafts antique store brings further international exposure to Iran's rich art and culture by introducing and selling various Persian handicrafts, including beautiful and outstanding kilims made by Iranian artists.

 Price of Kilim Rugs